ntheanh201/blog/cheatsheets/good/go.md

 Running tests:
 * `go test` : run all tests in current package (directory)
-*  `go test ./...` :  run tests in current package and all sub-packages).
+*  `go test ./...` :  run tests in current package and all sub-packages)

 ## Go CLI